anoma/namada/tech-specs/src/explore/design/ledger/wasm-vm.md

 ## Stack height metering

-TODO We'll probably need to use `pwasm-utils`, at least until this PR is merged <https://github.com/wasmerio/wasmer/pull/1037>.
+For safety, we need to limit the stack height in wasm code.
+Similarly to gas metering, we can also use `wasmer` middleware or `pwasm-utils`.

+We have to use `pwasm-utils`, because `wasmer`'s stack limiter is currently non-deterministic (platform specific).
+This is to be fixed in this PR: <https://github.com/wasmerio/wasmer/pull/1037>.